 And don’t get me started on the risks of serious side effects of a hematopoietic stem cell transplantation (HSCT) outlined below.

 If it sounds as though I’m angry it’s because I am.
 I was diagnosed with multiple myeloma in early 1994 at the age of 34.
 I was an old AYA cancer patient.
 The age range of AYA patients is 14-39.

-Life with a host of long-term side effects does a number on my psyche.
+I live with psychological side effects myself.
 I can only imagine what life as a long-term survivor of pediatric or AYA cancer would do to someone who lived through it before the age of say, 21.

 The solution, in my experience anyway, is for the survivor to manage his/her health.
 By this I mean all of the therapies that I do to manage my

-My point is that conventional oncology’s proposed treatment for both physical and mental long-term side effects os to monitor the patient.
+My point is that conventional oncology’s proposed treatment for both physical and mental long-term side effects, psychological side effects, is to monitor the patient.
 I believe that once a problem is discovered, it is too late to fix it.

 Evidence-based, non-conventional therapies to prevent and manage long-term and late stage side effects.

 If you have any questions or comments, scroll down the page, write a post and I will reply to you ASAP.

 “Research suggests that pediatric and adolescent and young adult (AYA) cancer survivors have an increased risk of psychological side effects, and cancer treatment may have the greatest impact on psychological functioning in these patients.1-4…